tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/对象/列出对象键_intl_en.md

 ## Overview

 Tencent Cloud COS supports listing keys by a prefix.
-You can use the delimiter (`/`) in a key to implement a hierarchical structure similar to the traditional file system.
+You can use `/` in a key to implement a hierarchical structure similar to the traditional file system.
 In COS, you can use a delimiter to select and browse keys hierarchically.

 You can list all keys in a single bucket in UTF-8 binary order of prefixes or filter the key list by specifying the prefix.
-For example, adding the parameter `t`, would list the `tencent` object, while skipping objects prefixed with `a` or other characters.
+For example, adding the parameter `t` will list the `tencent` object, but skip objects prefixed with `a` or other characters.

-A slash (/) can be used as a delimiter in object keys.
+`/` can be used as a delimiter in object keys.
 In this way, both the prefix and delimiter can be used to facilitate the search.

 COS allows you to store an unlimited number of objects in a single bucket.
 As a result, the key list may be very large.
 For the convenience of management, a maximum of 1,000 key values can be returned in each `List Objects` request, and a marker will be returned to indicate whether the list is truncated.
 If so, not all objects are listed in this request.
 In this case, you can initiate the `List Objects` request multiple times based on markers and delimiter to list all/some object keys as needed.

-## How to Use
+## Directions

 ### Using COS console

-You can search for objects in the COS console.
-For more information, please see [Searching for Objects](https://intl.cloud.tencent.com/document/product/436/13325) in Console Guide.
+Search for objects in the COS console.
+For more information, see [Searching for Objects](https://intl.cloud.tencent.com/document/product/436/13325) in Console Guide.

-### Using RESTful APIs
+### Using REST APIs

-You can directly use RESTful APIs to initiate a request to list object keys.
-For more information, please see [GET Bucket (List Objects)](https://intl.cloud.tencent.com/document/product/436/30614).
+Use REST APIs to initiate a request to list object keys.
+For more information, see [GET Bucket (List Objects)](https://intl.cloud.tencent.com/document/product/436/30614).

 ### Using SDKs

-You can directly call the object list querying method in the SDK.
+Directly call the object list querying method in the SDK.
 For more information, see the SDK documentation for the corresponding programming language below:

 - [SDK for Android](https://intl.cloud.tencent.com/document/product/436/37676)
 - [C SDK](https://intl.cloud.tencent.com/document/product/436/31518)